kakabisht/Predicting-personality-from-text-using-AI/Readme.md

 To run and test our application ,

 1. cd API
+2. pip install -r requirements.txt (to install all required libraries)
-2. run python app.py (This is now the server)
+3. run python app.py (This is now the server)
-3. You could either use postman or test.py to send data, just remember to change the content in test.py
+4. You could either use postman or test.py to send data, just remember to change the content in test.py